aurafarmerone/learn-git-github/09-common-errors/01-Why-Empty-Folders-Don’t-Appear-on-GitHub/01-Error-WHY.md

 # Scenario

-Taking a scenario inwhich you decided to create folders locally like this :
+Taking a scenario inwhich you decided to create empty folders locally like this :

 You run commands like: